THE SCANDINAVIAN TEXTILE INITIATIVE FOR CLIMATE ACTION (STICA)

 “At Snickers Workwear, our commitment to climate action has deepened significantly since joining STICA.
 What began as a journey of understanding and engagement has evolved into concrete action: we’ve now set ambitious climate targets, developed detailed roadmaps for emissions reduction, and are actively implementing measures across our value chain.
 STICA has been a valuable platform for collaboration and accountability, helping us move from ambition to measurable progress.”

-Cecily Rooney, Sustainability Manager, Axel Arigato
+Cecily Rooney, SENIOR Sustainability Manager, Axel Arigato

 “Over at Axel Arigato, we hugely value our membership to STICA.
 It’s a space where we can learn, exchange ideas, and continuously strengthen our approach to sustainability.
 Since joining in 2021, we’ve been active participants in many of the conversations and workstreams, which has helped shape our own internal strategy for responsible business.
 We believe that no brand can transform the industry alone – it takes collaboration and systemic change to push the needle in the face of the climate crisis.
 STICA creates the platform for these critical conversations that otherwise simply wouldn’t happen.
 Through this network, we’ve also built long-lasting relationships with peer brands, which we consider truly invaluable.”